braveulysses/scim2-js/README.md

   * Getting attribute values from a SCIM object using SCIM paths like `userName` or `emails[value eq "user@example.com"]`.
 (Not supported: filters containing multiple expressions)
 * Modifying a SCIM resource object.
 * Building a PATCH request.

-This library will help you parse SCIM responses and formulate certain kinds of requests, but it doesn't actually provide an HTTP client, since numerous generic options are already available that work well.
-For example, see [Axios](https://github.com/mzabriskie/axios), [whatwg-fetch](https://github.com/github/fetch), or [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).

 If you're looking for a SCIM 2 library with more comprehensive support for the SCIM 2 standard, see the [UnboundID SCIM 2 SDK for Java](https://github.com/UnboundID/scim2).
 I'm not aware of a comparable JavaScript SDK.